Having explored the definition of SD WAN elsewhere, I'd like to consider some of the benefits that people hope to enjoy from an SD WAN deployment.

 Are there really benefits of SD WAN versus MPLS?

-If you have a primarily UK based network then the cost differential between MPLS and Internet may not really exist.
-It depends who has supplied your MPLS and Internet.
+If you have a primarily UK based network then the cost differential between MPLS and Internet may not be large on a like for like basis (it depends who has supplied your MPLS and Internet).
+However, there are a number of performance related benefits to SD WAN, some of which bring their own cost benefits.
+You might like to read our Guide to SD WAN Benefits for more information.

 If you do have international sites, a better solution may be to use a Managed Services Providers who can integrate several carrier networks to give you the best pricing, performance and delivery speed at every site.